vpc-ccg/sedef/README.md

 You can add `-f` if `sedef_hg19` already exists (it will overwrite its content though).
 The final results will be located in `sedef_hg19/final.bed`.

+Please note that `sedef.sh` requires SAMtools and GNU Parallel.

 ### Manual transmission

 First make sure to index the file: